-Strategic marketing can improve books sales.
+Strategic marketing can improve book sales.
 However, it can quickly waste a lot of money with little return when done haphazardly.
 Review each advertising option carefully before committing money to it.
 Here are five ideas to consider:

 - Print Ads: Unless you find the ideal publication, print media is an expensive option and seldom generates enough book sales to make it worthwhile.
-However the right targeted publication can pay off in a big way.
+However, the right targeted publication can pay off in a big way.

 - Newsletter Ads: Buying ads in newsletters your readers read is another option to consider.
-Again, cost may be a limiting factor, but finding the right newsletter can result in a cost-effective promotion that moves books.
+Again, the cost may be a limiting factor, but finding the right newsletter can result in a cost-effective promotion that moves books.

 - Banner Ads: Have your message displayed on strategically aligned websites, but seek pay-per-click options, not flat-rate programs or per impression schemes.

 - Social Media Ads: To promote books some authors score big with Facebook ads; others prefer Twitter.
 The main thing is to start slow and test your message on a carefully selected target audience.

 - Email: Send out an email blast to your mailing list.
 You do have a mailing list, right?
 This is the best form of book promotion and sending the email costs next to nothing.
 If you don’t have an email list, start building one right away.
 Then, as you wait, tap a friend who is willing to send your message to his or her list.If you don’t have an email list, start building one right away.
 Click To Tweet

 Which of these ideas have you tried?
 How are you doing building your email list?
 Please share your thoughts in the comment section below.